montoyamoraga/midi-files-sort/README.md

 pip install -r requirements.txt
 ```

-Locate the original library on a new folder called libraryOriginal/
+Place the original library on a new folder called libraryOriginal/

 ## License